CaidanS/genlab/readme.md

 ## Scrape K State Student Database

 This script does its best to collect and clean name/email pairs from the search.k-state.edu database.
 It makes no claims as too coverage of all students completeness.
+Example output can be found in data.csv

 ## Installation

+You will need to install and configure the correct version of chromedriver for your system/version of chrome from here https://chromedriver.chromium.org/downloads

 ```
 git clone https://github.com/CaidanS/genlab.git